 Deferred Compensation Programs.
 Our executive officers are entitled to participate in certain nonqualified deferred compensation programs sponsored by Morgan Stanley, including the Notional Leveraged Co-Investment Plan (LCIP) as described below, on similar terms and conditions as similarly situated employees of Morgan Stanley based on title, service and compensation.
 In general, these plans permit our executive officers to defer their compensation on a voluntary basis and do not provide for Company contributions to the plans.
 Deferral elections with respect to fiscal 2006 compensation that were made by MSCI executive officers during fiscal 2006 were contributed to Morgan Stanley deferred compensation plans early in fiscal 2007.
-For compensation earned in fiscal 2007, MSCI executive officers made elections to contribute to those Morgan Stanley deferred compensation plans that require contributions to be made from the cash component (as opposed to the equity component) of annual compensation, as MSCI employees did not participate in Morgan Stanley equity programs in respect of services for fiscal 2007.
+For compensation earned in fiscal 2007, MSCI executive officers made elections to contribute to those Morgan Stanley deferred compensation, as MSCI employees did not participate in Morgan Stanley equity programs in respect of services for fiscal 2007.
 The voluntary nonqualified deferred compensation plans in which our executive officers participate are described in the narrative disclosure following the "Nonqualified Deferred Compensation Table" herein.

 LCIP permitted each participant, for the years of participation reported on in this proxy, to allocate up to 40% of the participant's long-term incentive compensation to the plan.
 Morgan Stanley may make a notional investment in an amount equal to a multiple of each participant's contribution.
 Contributions are notionally invested by Morgan Stanley in reference investments, which may include Morgan Stanley's proprietary investment funds, "funds of funds" of Morgan Stanley that include third-party investment funds, and other third-party investment funds.
 All amounts contributed by a participant plus any earnings on participant contributions and Morgan Stanley notional investment are subject to cancellation under specified circumstances until the three years after deferral.
-Participants generally are entitled to receive distributions in respect of their contributions plus any earnings on their contributions and on Morgan Stanley notional investment beginning three years after deferral, based on the valuation of the notional investments and any realizations of those investments prior to the scheduled distribution date.
+Participants generally are entitled to receive distributions in respect of their contributions plus any earnings on their contributions and on Morgan Stanley notional investments and any realizations of those investments prior to the scheduled distribution date.